 Basic models do not map out a home; rather, they follow a vague pattern that bounces them around from room to room until they have covered all of the space.

-Upper-end models feature mapping technology that actually lays out the dimensions of each room in your house and creates a pattern that will hit every square inch of it consistently.
+Upper-end models, such as the Coredy L900, feature mapping technology that actually lays out the dimensions of each room in your house and creates a pattern that will hit every square inch of it consistently.
 More expensive models may also feature self-emptying technology.

 Of course, no matter what model you get, if you have a cat, they will appreciate it too.

 What are the pros and cons of a robot vacuum?

 We’re glad you asked.
 Let us break down some points for you to consider.